 Concrete is not just for driveways.
 A few years ago, concrete flooring started showing up in some of the most luxurious homes in the country.
-No longer was concrete seen as a drab, matte, grey driveway.
+I was shocked at first, who would have thought of concrete in the home?
+However, it isn’t the same concrete in your garage.
+No longer is concrete seen as a drab, matte, grey driveway.
 Today’s concrete is beautiful, shiny, artistic, and can often resemble marble flooring.
 We are going to talk about how to stain concrete indoors as well as outside.

 Making concrete a stunning part of your home is all about staining it to bring out its natural beauty.
 Best of all, it’s easier than you think.
 Whether you have an uninspiring porch, a drab walkway, or your considering creating a beautiful concrete floor in your new home, here’s everything you need to know about creating a stunning surface.